Bio1M/Bio1M.github.io/announce.md

 slug: 0_lectures
 ---

-Lectures in Bio 1M will be given by Dushoff (first half of the semester) and Kolasa.
-Dushoff will start lecturing on Tue 7 Sep.
+Lectures in Bio 1M will be given by Jonathan Dushoff (first half of the semester) and Jurek Kolasa.
+Dr. Dushoff will start lecturing on Tue 7 Sep.
 All Dushoff lecture material will be available through [a public resource page](https://bio1m.github.io/); all announcements will also be copied to Teams and to Avenue.
 Looking forward to seeing you Tue morning!